kirbur3/Mentoring-Program-Impact-Evaluation/README.md

 WHS Mentoring Data Weeks 31-34.csv

-These csv files above have been merged, cleaned, and manipulated to create the file below that we ended up using.
+These csv files above have been merged, cleaned, and manipulated to create the dataset below that the team ended up using for this project.

 WHS_cleaned_6.csv